rospiess/CrimeBook/README.md

 - Case detail view: Show all associated convictions with links to their detailed view.

-- Person detail view: Show all associated convictions / open cases (with role) (implemented) with links to their detailed view.
+- Person detail view: Show all associated convictions / open cases (with role)  with links to their detailed view.

-- Close/reopen case
+- Close/reopen case with convictions created/deleted.

 - Basic case creation
+- Person of interest creation
 - Register new users.